forkiesassds/MCGalaxy-Stuff/README.md

 plugins and commands for the MCGalaxy server software, also includes forked versions of popular plugins and commands.

 To easily work with plugins, especially ones in the `proto` directory open up the pluginWorkspace.csproj file in an IDE.
+Make sure you have MCGalaxy source code cloned in the same directory as the workspace folder, DO NOT PUT IT IN THIS FOLDER, AS IT WILL CAUSE COMPILE ERRORS.
+Then do dotnet restore in the plugin workspace folder.

 ## CmdDecide.cs
 Command for deciding on things, originally came from The Build, but this version has different wording.